yuxwind/epsilonResnet/README.md

 # Experiments
 ## &epsilon;-ResNet
 ### imagenetEpsilonResnet.py
 This is the training code of [&epsilon;-ResNet](https://arxiv.org/abs/1804.01661) on ImageNet.
-The experiment results on Pre-activatation ResNet(the standard one) and &epsilon;-ResNet of 101 layers are as below.
-Two &epsilon; values 2.0 and 2.1 give out 20.12% and 25.60% compression ratio seperately.
+The experiment results on Pre-activation ResNet(the standard one) and &epsilon;-ResNet of 101 layers are as below.
+Two &epsilon; values 2.0 and 2.1 give out 20.12% and 25.60% compression ratio separately.

 <p style="text-align:center;"><img src="figures/imagenet-val-error.png" align="middle" width="450" height="300"/></p>